 John Zhu’s research interests and expertise exist in advanced catalysis, gas adsorption and separation, direct carbon fuel cells and solid oxide fuel cells with strong application focus on clean energy and environment.
-His current projects include research into scale up of direct carbon fuel cells, next generation solid oxide fuel cells, hierarchically-structured bulk materials for gas storage and catalytic reaction, carbon nanotubes/MOFs composite membranes, advanced plasma-assisted catalytic processes for clean energy production and air pollution control.
+His current projects include research into scale up of direct carbon fuel cells, next generation solid oxide fuel cells, hierarchically-structured bulk materials for gas storage and catalytic reaction, carbon nanotubes/MOFs composite membranes, carbon nanotube reinforced polymer composites for automotive applications, advanced plasma-assisted catalytic processes for clean energy production and air pollution control.

 John has taught several engineering courses including Research Methods (CHEE7200), Heat and mass transfer (CHEE3002), and Engineering investigation and analysis (CHEE3010).
 He is currently lecturing a third year course, Reaction Engineering (CHEE3005).

-- Transport Processes in Flexible Porous Materials for Gas Separation and Storage, ARC DP.
+1. Transport Processes in Flexible Porous Materials for Gas Separation and Storage, ARC DP

 2. Prototype test of Direct Carbon Fuel Cells, QLD Research Partnership Program

 3. Carbon nanotube reinforced polymer composites for automotive applications, ARC LP

 4. Development of a Novel One Step Process for Gas Conversion to Liquid, ARC LP

 5. Fundamentals and practical applications of hierarchically-structured bulk materials, ARC Future Fellowship